Groestlcoin/sparrow-grs/README.md

 The release binaries are reproducible from v1.5.0 onwards (pre codesigning and installer packaging).
 More detailed [instructions on reproducing the binaries](docs/reproducible.md) are provided.

-> Video documentation of your build process uploaded to [bitcoinbinary.org](https://bitcoinbinary.org/) is appreciated.
-Alternatively check the site if you wish to see if someone else already verified the provided binaries.

 ## Running

 If you prefer to run Sparrow directly from source, it can be launched from within the project directory with

 `./sparrow`

 Java 17 or higher must be installed.

 ## Configuration